 If you selected MD consideration on your MSTP application the MD proram will review your application after the MSTP committee has made a decision.

-When will I get to know if I have been selected to the Med School?
+When will I find out if I have been selected to the Med School?

 Do you organize tours at the Medical School?